Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Many applicants prepared for the interview by thoroughly researching the papers, articles, and website of the potential employer or principal investigator to familiarize themselves with the work and background of the organization.
-This research helped them gain a deeper understanding of the position and demonstrate their interest and knowledge during the interview.
+Many applicants prepared for the interview by thoroughly researching the program and faculty members, including reading papers, articles, and visiting the department's website.
+This allowed them to gain a deeper understanding of the research being conducted and demonstrate their interest and knowledge during the interview.

 A true scientist-practioner model!
 Amazing clinical training and research opportunities